 What is Sleep Apnea?

 Sleep apnea a serious sleep disorder resulting in interrupted sleep caused by breathing problems.
 There are many types of sleep apnea, but obstructive sleep apnea (OSA) is the most common.
-OSA affects 2% of women and 4% of men.
+SA affects 2-9% of adults, affecting more men than women.
 Strangely, only 10% of patients with OSA get treatment for this condition (5).

 Compared to the general population, you are more likely to have OSA if you are:

 - Obese or overweight(10% weight gain is equivalent to six fold chances of OSA)

 - Older or middle-aged

 In OAS, breathing stops involuntarily for brief periods during sleep.
 It’s because the normal flow of air is repeatedly prevented throughout the night.
 The flow of air stops because the muscles and soft tissue around the throat partially or fully block the airway.
 After loud snoring, it leaves you gasping for air.

 When this happens, your brain receives the message to breathe.
 Most of the time, after not breathing, you wake up regain your breathing pattern.
 It disrupts your sleep and causes a lack of reaching the critical deep sleep stage.

 Over time this chronic lack of sleep leads to severe health problems such as: